jaredwalker-git/CollinsAI/README_MODELUPDATES.md

 # Jared ->

+2/12/21
+-Begining attempting to run the RIT18 data to the model, created a copy of the model to do so for the time being.
+Ideally the model will be able to accept multiple datasets but i currently need to understand more of the consderations involved before being able to take that step, for now i simply created a copy of the model to use for the RIT18 data.

 2/11/21
 -Block to input current working directory and input files was created for ease of use.
 -Currently need to figure validity of DSTL as input and attempted to input DSTL but after meeting with peter it seems focus should be on data manipulation